fuzzland/ityfuzz/README.md

 ```

 # Reporting Bugs (Move)
-You can emit a event of `` in your contract to report a condition when bug is found.
+You can emit an event of `` in your contract to report a condition when bug is found.
 ```move
 // define the event struct
 use sui::event;